 How often does a patient receive food?

-What is the role of the food bank in your partnership?
+What is the role of food banks in your partnership?

 How much food do you provide a patient?

-We provide enough food for the patient and all household members for two meals a day, five days of the week.
+We provide enough food for the patient and all household members for two meals a day, five days of the week (10 meals per week).

 How are you measuring return on investment?

-Improvements in HBA1C translate to improved diabetes management which will result in fewer complications in the long term.
+Improvements in HBA1C translate to improved diabetes management which will result in fewer complications in the long term and lower healthcare costs.

 Is the model scalable?